Stochastic filtering via L2 projection on mixture manifolds with computer algorithms and numerical examples: Abstract

 \section{Abstract}

 We examine some differential geometric approaches to finding approximate solutions to the continuous time nonlinear filtering problem.
-Our primary focus is a projection method using the direct $L^2$ metric onto a family of normal mixtures.
-We compare this method to earlier projection methods based on the Hellinger distance/Fisher metric and exponential families, and we compare the $L^2$ mixture projection filter with a particle method with the same number of parameters.
-We study particular systems that may illustrate the advantages of this filter over other algorithms when comparing outputs with the optimal filter.
+Our primary focus is a new projection method for the optimal filter infinite dimensional Stochastic Partial Differential Equation (SPDE), based on the direct L2 metric and on a family of normal mixtures.
+We compare this method to earlier projection methods based on the Hellinger distance/Fisher metric and exponential families, and we compare the L2 mixture projection filter with a particle method with the same number of parameters, using the Levy metric.
+We prove that for a simple choice of the mixture manifold the L2 mixture projection filter coincides with a Galerkin method, whereas for more general mixture manifolds the equivalence does not hold and the L2 mixture filter is more general.
+We study particular systems that may illustrate the advantages of this new filter over other algorithms when comparing outputs with the optimal filter.
 We finally consider a specific software design that is suited for a numerically efficient implementation of this filter and provide numerical examples.